-- TotalPower is expressed in mW - Cload is expressed in pF
+• Cload is expressed in pF

 Because of the low duty cycle on most device pins, power dissipation due to capacitive loads was found to be fairly low when averaged over a period of time.
+The one possible exception to this is if the chip is using the external address and data buses at a rate approaching the maximum system rate.
+In this case, power from these buses can be significant.

 E, the external [static component], reflects the effects of placing resistive loads on the outputs of the device.
 Sum the total of all V^2/R or IV to arrive at the resistive load contribution to power.
-Assume V=0.5 for the purposes of these rough calculations.
-For instance, if there is a total of eight PWM outputs driving 10mA into LEDs, then P=8.5.01=40mW.
+Assume V = 0.5 for the purposes of these rough calculations.
+For instance, if there is a total of 8 PWM outputs driving 10mA into LEDs, then P = 8.5.01 = 40mW.